 If you’d like to run a more thorough search, you should give our Theme Showcase a try.
-There, you can find detailed information on all our themes, including a list of their features and links to sample sites that show each theme’s potential.
+There, you can find detailed information on all our themes, including a list of their features.

 The Theme Showcase also allows you to make targeted searches for themes that meet your specific needs, from layout and color palette to features you can’t live without — just click on More and you’ll see all the available search parameters.

 If it’s layout and features you care about the most, you can narrow your search significantly by choosing the number of columns your site should have, or filtering themes by the availability of features like a post slider, Custom Header, or Featured Images, to name a few.

 Pick a theme that says “you”

 You might not always have a clear vision for your site or blog when you’re just getting started — and that’s perfectly fine!
 Here are three guiding principles that’ll help you find the theme that’s the best fit for you.

 Your style: You want to make your blog a place that you think is comfortable, visually appealing, and reflective of who you are.
 Some features and designs might look snazzy in the Showcase, but will feel wrong for you if they don’t channel your personality.

 Choosing something that doesn’t speak to you will likely entail lots of tweaks to try and make it feel like “you.”
 Set yourself up for success by picking a theme you’ll like looking at every day.

 Your content: If you know what your subject matter will be, you can further narrow the list of likely themes.
 If you love photography and know you’ll be posting images with most posts, you’ll want to consider photoblogging-friendly themes, where visuals get most of the attention.